wohaco/despace/zz_synspective.md

    - **Global Monitoring System for Society's Needs.** In order to maintain a reliable knowledge of the global economy, we’re in the process of developing a global monitoring system which will be launched in 2020 & 2021, these will be the 1st generation of sats, StriX-α & StriX-β.
 The 2nd generation of sats are 4 sats that allow for commercial data acquisition.
 They will be built in an industrialized manner & will reflect an updated experience, as well as cater to updated customer needs.
 They will achieve the daily monitoring & data extraction of major Asian cities.
 The 3rd generation would be the creation of an SAR sat constellation of more than 30 sats which will collate the data of all metropolitan centres on a daily basis.

 <p style="page-break-after:always"> </p>

+<small> **Dr.Motoyuki Arai**<br> Synspective Inc. Founder CEO / Ph.D. in Engineering<br> Dr. Motoyuki Arai began his career working at a US-based consulting firm in Tokyo, Japan for 5 years.
+During that period, he supported more than 15 global companies in designing new business and technology strategies that could formulate corporate governance in order to build the internal controls necessary to run global companies.<br> He received his Ph.D. in Technology Management for Innovation from the University of Tokyo.
+During his time there, he focused his research on construction of energy systems to promote economic growth in developing countries.
+He then implemented his knowledge of business development to solve social issues in areas such as energy, water and sanitation, agriculture, and recycling in Saudi Arabia, Bangladesh, Laos, Cambodia, Kenya, Tanzania, and devastated areas in Japan.</small>